Esri/excalibur-scripts/README.md

 ### Imagery Project

 The properties for an imagery project.
-The `focusImageLayer` and `observationLayers` property are objects and their schema is described below.
+The `primaryLayers` entries are objects and their schema is described below.

 | Name   | Description  | Type  | Required  | Default |
 | ------ | -----------  | ----- | -------   | ------  |